-• National or transfer card player transfers from one international club to another international club (eg. ITA-player transfers from SLO-club to AUT-club or a CAN-player transfers from an Alps Hockey League-club to another Alps Hockey League-club):
+National or non-domestic player transfers from one international club to another international club (eg. ITA-player transfers from SLO-team to AUT-club or a CAN-player transfers from an ALPS Hockey League club to another ALPS Hockey League club):

-National player transfer from one national Alps Hockey League club to another (eg. AUT-player transfer from AUT-club to another AUTclub)
+National player transfer from one national ALPS Hockey League club to another (eg. AUT-player transfer from AUT-club to another AUT-club)

-National player transfer from a national Alps Hockey League club to an international Alps Hockey League club (eg. ITA-player transfers from an ITA-club to an AUT-club)
+National player transfer from a national ALPS Hockey League club to an international ALPS Hockey League club as an non-domestic player (eg. AUTplayer transfers from a AUT-club to a SLO-club)

-National player transfer from an international Alps Hockey League club to a national Alps Hockey League club (eg. ITA-player transfers from AUT-club to ITA-club)
+National player transfer from an international ALPS Hockey League club to a national ALPS Hockey League club, with International IIHF Transfer Card (eg. ITA-player transfers from AUT-club to ITA-club)

-- (1) Transfer Card players with foreign nationality must not change clubs within Alps Hockey League during the running season. - Until the national federations deadlines and rules and the IIHF Transfer Deadline, national players may change from one domestic club to another domestic club within the Alps Hockey League if the transferring club confirms its consent to the change in writing or if there are valid grounds for a justified departure under the regulations of applicable national labor law (if valid in the country of the federation of the registered player). - (3) Until the national federations deadlines and rules and the IIHF Transfer Deadline, national players may change from an international club to a national club within the Alps Hockey League if the transferring club confirms its consent to the change in writing or if there are valid grounds for a justified departure under the regulations of applicable national labor law (if valid in the country of the federation of the registered player). - (4) If a player becomes eligible for transfer within the Alps Hockey League the league must be notified by an official declaration by the team releasing the player.
+- (1) Non-domestic players with foreign nationality may change clubs within the ALPS Hockey League until December 30th, 6pm of each respective season if the players original team states in written that it does not object to the change.
+Import Nondomestic players may change clubs within the ICE Hockey League if there are valid reasons for a justified departure under the regulations of applicable national labor law. - (2) Until ALPS Hockey League Transfer Deadline date, National players may change from one national club to another if the transferring club confirms its consent to the change in writing or if there are valid reasons for a justified departure under the regulations of applicable national labor law. - (3) Until ALPS Hockey League Transfer Deadline date, national players may change from an international club to a national club if the transferring club confirms its consent to the change in writing or if there are valid reasons for a justified departure under the regulations of applicable national labor law.
+It is defined that according to the current IIHF regulations an International IIHF Transfer Card has to be requested by the registering club.

+(4) If a player becomes eligible for transfer within the ALPS Hockey League, the league must be notified by an official declaration by the team releasing the player.